My uncle is dying and he's central in my mind as George and I board the bus for FedEx.

 Whenever Eberhard's offered triple coupons, we piled into the Citation to score deals worthy of Extreme Couponing.
 My mom studied elementary education in college, and though she never held a teaching job, she applied creativity to educating us.
 Having learned to triple the discount and subtract the product from the item's price, my brother, sister, and I buzzed around the store, each with our own stack of coupons--in a way a modern parent never would allow--returning just long enough to ask, "Mom, is this cheap enough?" if we weren't sure.
 Items which weren't suitable bargains we conscientiously returned to their correct spots; she taught us math and price comparison while seamlessly integrating thoughtfulness into the curriculum.

-This shelf of vintage food at a
+This shelf of vintage food at a Missouri estate sale reminds me of my mom's cupboard.

-On these shopping sprees, we bought things normally anathema to the frugal: Fruit Roll-Ups, Cap'n Crunch, Gerber Baby Food (my mom favored vegetable and bacon--until someone decided bacon wasn't appropriate for babies and discontinued the flavor).
-She took practically anything if it was free or nearly so.
-The choicest treats we gobbled up within days, but some items which seemed so well-priced went into the cupboards, where they remain decades later.
+On these shopping sprees, we bought things normally anathema to the frugal: Fruit Roll-Ups, Cap'n Crunch, Gerber Baby Food (my mom favored vegetable and bacon--until someone decided bacon wasn't appropriate for babies and discontinued the

-had purchased for next to nothing at an old
+I grew up eating 1950s Jell-O my mom had purchased for next to nothing at an old general store auction.

 Broke as a college student, I employed creative means of feeding myself.
 The local Meijer store doubled coupons which I had rescued from the recycling Dumpster near my apartment, sometimes allowing me change back at checkout, to the befuddlement of the cashiers.
 My roommate--whose parents paid for her food-- felt squeamish about even the smallest bad spots in produce, donating her rejects to me.
 And when visiting home, I raided the pantry, which, though full of groceries long expired, offered sustenance I couldn't afford to turn up my nose at--things my mom was as happy to part with as I was to take.
 No stranger to old food, when we attended the estate auction for Dutton General Store, my mom bought a case of Jell-O. It was easily a quarter century old when we got it, yet it tasted as Jell-O should.
 Eventually we stopped eating it before we had finished it all; my mom deemed the remaining packages too collectible to consume.
 They're still buried in her cupboard somewhere.